Sustainable Swaps – Reduce Your Environmental Impact

 This January I took part in Veganaury!
 ‘Veganuary’ is a registered charity that encourages people to try vegan for January.
 Veganism is the practice of abstaining from the use of animal products, reducing the suffering of animals and helping to preserve the planet.
 A lot of people assume that being vegan is expensive but I wanted to prove that you can get healthy vegan meals on a budget.
 Using only plant based products I managed to spend as little as £1 a meal throughout the month.
 If you’re interested in giving veganism a go, check out my tips on doing Veganuary on a budget.

 I did some reading on what banks do with our money when it’s stored in their accounts and it really doesn’t look good.
 The mainstream banking sector invests heavily in fossil fuels (and nuclear weapons) in order to make profits from our money.
 If, like me, you want to be part of a environmentally and socially conscious bank there are some really great alternatives!
+And better yet, you won’t lose anything from switching to a more ethical provider… in fact you might even make money.
 Check out the ethical banking leaderboard and make informed choices!

 Reusable Coffee Cups & Water Bottles